KGCan/Module-6-Challenge/README.md

-# Module-6-Challenge
+# Weather Dashboard - Module-6-Challenge

-## Create a Weather App by city as requested below:

-* AS A traveler
-* I WANT to see the weather outlook for multiple cities
-* SO THAT I can plan a trip accordingly

-## Using the following criteria:
+## Objective:

+Create a Weather app that a traveler can use to search for multiple cities and view both the current weather and the five-day extended forecast for that city so that they can plan their trip accordingly.

+## Goals:

-* GIVEN a weather dashboard with form inputs
+* Weather dashboard with form inputs
-* WHEN I search for a city
-* THEN I am presented with current and future conditions for that city and that city is added to the search history
+* Search for a City by name and see current and extended forecast for that city and the city is added to the search history
-* WHEN I view current weather conditions for that city
-* THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+* Current weather conditions show city name, date, an icon representation for those conditions, temperature, humidity, wind speed and UV index that is color coded as favorable, moderate or severe
-* WHEN I view the UV index
-* THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
-* WHEN I view future weather conditions for that city
-* THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+* Extended weather conditions show five day forecast with the date, an icon representation for those contidions, temperature, humidity, and wind speed
-* WHEN I click on a city in the search history
-* THEN I am again presented with current and future conditions for that city
+* Ability to click city on search history and see current and extended forecast for that city again.

 # Challenge completed using: